akosiaris/wifiplug/README.md

 ============

 This is a project holding all relevant code and data obtained during an investigation to the wifiplug Android application protocol.
+The protocol has been named this way by me and is no way official.
+All of the information and the resulting code is the result of reverse engineering and as such it may very well have faults and misconceptions.
+It is well versed for evaluation and research purposes but probably not ready to be used in production environments.

-It is well versed for evaluation and research purposes but _should not_ be used in production.
+The wifiplug term is the property of wifiplug LTD

 Brief explanation of the protocol
 =================================

-The wifiplug Android application protocol was discovered and evaluated by chance during the routine installation of the wifiplug Android application.
+The wifiplug Android application protocol was discovered and evaluated after some interest in the wifiplug routine installation of the wifiplug Android application.
 This is the protocol spoken between the various installations of the Android application around the world and a server.
-That specific server is the one that talks with the plugs (their protocol has not been evaluated or even poked at) The Android application does not talk directly with the plug.
+That specific server is the one that talks with the plugs (that specific protocol has not been evaluated at all) The Android application does _NOT_ talk directly with the plugs.

 The protocol is encrypted using 3DES and two keys.
-First there is a preshared key that is used to identify the user.
+There is a _master_ preshared key that is used to encrypt the initiating parts of the conversation that is used to identify the user.
 Obtaining the preshared key is trivial and left as an exercise to anyone feeling the need to obtain it.
 After user authentication takes place (through standard username, password - the latter being MD5 hashed and transmitted as that for some reason - procedure) a session key is obtained and used to encrypt the rest of the conversation.

 The server will periodically send status updates to the application.
 Those are not strictly status updates since they will be sent anyway regardless of whether there has been any change in the state of a plug.
+Those are encrypted always with the session key.

 Commands can be sent by the application to the server asking changes to various attributes like the state of a plug.
+Commands are always encrypted with the session key.
+It seems like the exception here is the login/logout commands

 Commands are (for some reason) enclosed in the strings 'BBBB' (BEGIN ??) and 'EEEE' (END ??) and are identified by a single number (1,2,3 etc).
-So for example 5 is the idle command, 1 is the login command etc
+So for example 5 is the idle command, 1 is the login command etc The server responds to these command by send the number corresponding to the sent command suffixed with the string '+OK' and enclosed in the 'BBBB', 'EEEE' strings.

 Language
 ========